 “Through socially symbolic acts of compensation, they enabled readers to gain pleasure from different depictions of powerful transformation,” Jack Zipes writes.
 “The tales celebrated the rise of seemingly ineffectual, disadvantaged individuals who were associated with such bourgeois and religious virtues as industry, diligence, cleverness, loyalty, and honesty.
 Moreover, the critique of unjust social and political conditions in most of the Grimms’ fairy tales was realized metaphorically by magical means that reconciled the readers of their tales to their helplessness and impotence in society.
 Paradoxically, the result was a rationalization of unjust conditions through magic, which also provided hope that alternative ways of living were possible.”

-As already noted, the stories of Jacob and Wilhelm Grimm likewise have ulterior meanings on Grimm – the tales are real and the brothers recorded them to assist their decedents in defeating the supernatural entities at the heart of the narratives.
-Portland police detective Nick Burkhardt is one such descendent, and as such has the ability to “see” the beasts that lie beneath human exteriors.
+As already noted, the stories of Jacob and Wilhelm Grimm likewise have hidden meanings on Grimm – the tales are real and the brothers recorded them to assist their decedents in defeating the supernatural entities at the heart of the narratives.
+Portland police detective Nick Burkhardt is one such descendent and has the ability to “see” the beasts that lie beneath their human exteriors.

-Ironically, it his Aunt Marie – a legendary slayer of supernatural creatures – who explains the role of a “Grimm” to Burkhardt despite the stereotypical depictions of women in the actual Grimm’s Fairy Tales.
+Ironically, it is Burkhardt’s Aunt Marie – a legendary slayer of supernatural creatures – who explains the role of a “Grimm” to her nephew despite the stereotypical depictions of women in the actual Grimm’s Fairy Tales.

 While Aunt Marie is a deviation from the original text, the Blutbad – aka “Big Bad Wolf” – who goes by the human name Monroe is a continuation of another Grimm tradition.
-It turns out that Monroe is “reformed” and enters an alliance with Nick Burkhardt as the newly baptized Grimm makes his way through the supernatural world in which he suddenly finds himself.
+On the television series, Monroe is “reformed” and forges an alliance with Nick Burkhardt, acting as guide for the newly baptized Grimm as he makes his way through the supernatural world in which he suddenly finds himself.

 “If a Grimm protagonist does not communicate with helpers, whether they be beasts, fairies, devils, giants, or hags, he or she is lost,” Jack Zipes writes in The Brothers Grimm.
 “It is interesting that the Grimm protagonist is nothing alone, by him or herself, but becomes omnipotent when assisted by small creatures or outsiders – those figures who are marginal and live on the border between wilderness and civilization, between village and woods, between the earthly world and the other sacred world.”

-It is also fitting that Portland, Oregon, was chosen as the locale for Grimm both within its storyline as well as the site for production of the series.
+It is fitting that Portland, Oregon, was chosen as the setting for Grimm, as well as the production site of the series.
 The picturesque region is filled with the types of forests and mountains that dominated nineteenth century Germany and served as the setting for fairy tales.
 Many episodes of Grimm take place in the forest, including the abduction of a modern day Little Red Riding Hood and the contemporary equivalent of Goldilocks stumbling upon a cabin inhabited by a family of Jägerbars.

-Nick Burkhardt likewise becomes lost in the forest of Grimm’s Fairy Tales and emerges wiser as a result, determined to be a different kind of “Grimm” than mere slayer of the supernatural.
+Nick Burkhardt likewise becomes lost in the forest of Grimm’s Fairy Tales and emerges wiser as a result, determined to be a different type of “Grimm” than mere slayer of the supernatural.
 He also develops a compassionate understanding for the creatures he encounters.
-Not only does he befriend the Blutbad known as Monroe but later allows a Jägerbar “Papa Bear” assist in finding the young couple taken hostage for an ancient coming-of-age ritual for his son.
+Not only does he befriend the Blutbad known as Monroe but later allows a Jägerbar “Papa Bear” to assist with the search for a young couple taken hostage by his “Mama Bear” wife.

 While the original intent of Jacob and Wilhelm Grimm was to preserve the traditions of the Old World through the fairy tales that they collected, the stories also offered a path to a new and better society.